Laughter is the Best Medicine!

 A pun is the humorous use of a word or words in such a way as to suggest different meanings or applications OR words that have the same or nearly the same sound but different meanings.

 What is the Pun-Off?

-PUNSLINGERS: A maximum of 32 contestants may compete.
+PUNSLINGERS: (Stay tuned for a virtual possibility) A maximum of 32 contestants may compete.
 Each pair of competitors will be given a topic.
 At the judge’s signal, each player in his turn will have 5 seconds to deliver, or begin delivering a pun.
 The opponent will then be given a signal and another 5 seconds to start a pun.
 This shoot-out continues until one of the contestants cannot make a pun “tongue-tied” or accumulates a total of three non-qualifying “strike” attempts at a pun.
 Eliminations continue in standard tournament style until the final round where we often end up with an odd number of surviving punsters.
 In such cases, a three-way contest results in the elimination of one contestant.
 The quick draw wit continues on the same topic until an ultimate winner is determined.
 This, of course, means the second place finisher is even more determined to do better next year.

 Why O. Henry?

 Austin is proud to claim as a citizen William Sydney Porter, better known to the world as O. Henry, a writer of short stories that have become American classics.
 He was born on September 11, 1862 in Greensboro, North Carolina.
 The year 2012 marked the 150 anniversary of O. Henry’s birth and he was given the honor of a United States commemorative stamp.